Gnee-bit/myhealthyplate-app/systemArchitecture.md

 ### Authentication
 **Technology:** Firebase Authentication

-**What it is:** Google's authentication service that handles user login and security.

-**Why we chose it:**
+**Why I choose it:**
-- ✅ Industry-standard security (used by millions of apps)
+- Industry-standard security (used by millions of apps)
-- ✅ Handles complex things like password reset, email verification
+- Handles complex things like password reset, email verification
-- ✅ Supports social login (Google, Apple) out of the box
+- Supports social login (Google, Apple) out of the box
-- ✅ We don't have to build or maintain authentication ourselves
-- ✅ FREE tier supports up to 10,000 users (perfect for MVP)
+- FREE tier supports up to 10,000 users (perfect for MVP)

 ---